Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 The glove pop sound plays whenever the ball ends up in the catcher's mitt - basically any outcome other than the batter making contact with the ball.

 The bat contact sounds include - Single, Double, Triple, Homerun.
 Each corresponds to the equivalent outcome and will play accordingly.
-I got these sounds from the videogame MLB the Show (
+I got these sounds from the videogame MLB the Show.
+Very crisp and nice sounds to give maximum satisfaction!

+The umpire call sounds will play once the ball arrives in the zone without a swing.
+If you do not swing and the ball clips the zone, the called strike sound will play.
+If the above happens and it is the third strike, the third strike sound plays.
+In Major League Baseball, usually umpires will have a more emphatic call when it is the called third strike.
+On the flip side, if you do not swing and the ball lands outside the zone, the ball call sound plays.